-- Comprehensively implement the land use plan: update development regulations and zoning ordinance. - Develop specific plans for Neighborhoods. - Develop safe and attractive hiking trails and bike paths throughout the City. - Support neighborhoods with appropriate facilities and services. - Bring Unsightly and dilapidated properties into code compliance. - Revitalize the Downtown area of Myrtle Beach. - Maintain Class 5 rating and acquire additional points toward that rating.
+- Comprehensively implement the land use plan: update development regulations and zoning ordinance. - Develop specific plans for Neighborhoods. - Develop safe and attractive hiking trails and bike paths throughout the City. - Continue implementation of the Consolidated Plan of Housing and Community Development. - Support neighborhoods with appropriate facilities and services. - Bring Unsightly and dilapidated properties into code compliance. - Revitalize the Downtown area of Myrtle Beach. - Maintain Class 5 rating and acquire additional points toward that rating.